Renegade0/msfm/msfm/readme.txt

 -Some more string corrections
--Dual-classed character receiving a specialist bonus spell now uses OriginalClass trigger -Complete polish translation added
+-Dual-classed character receiving a specialist bonus spell now uses OriginalClass trigger -Complete polish translation added v1.55
+-Added polish readme
+-Some typos in the polish tra file fixed v1.56
+-Russian translation added (credits to Saigon1983)

 INSTALLATION:
 Extract the "msfm v1.54.zip" file in the game's core folder (the one with a file "chitin.key" in it) and run "setup-msfm.exe".
 All parts can be installed individually.
 Before installing the version 1.5, I strongly recommend to uninstall the previous version and remove it completely from the game directory.
 I hope you enjoy it.